kangzy-fix/phase-2-project/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>This is  a website that shows my assignment at Moringa School being the second week of study.
-It contains the landing page of the AgriPlus business and provides more information about the business and the type of products it offers, and the products we produce </p>
+<p>I used React to build an gallery of cards displaying information about different cars.
+They display the make and model, a brief description, the engine and horsepower, and a picture.
+All the car info is stored in a JSON file. </p>

 ## Installation